Parkour-Labs/simple_sm/README.md

 ![banner](doc/images/banner.png)

-> Note that Simple SM at its current state now is not stable, use it at your
+> Note that Simple SX at its current state now is not stable, use it at your
 > own risk.

-Simple SM is a simple state management library for Flutter.
+Simple X is a simple state management library for Flutter.
 It is heavily inspired by [GetX](https://pub.dev/packages/get) in a sense that
 1. their APIs are quite similar; and